atgenomix/deepvariant-on-spark/docs/deepvariant-on-spark-quick-start-dataproc.md

 ansible-playbook -i hosts prepare_env.yml
 ```

-Then, DeepVariant-on-Spark will be installed automatically by ansible.
+Then, DeepVariant-on-Spark will be installed automatically by Ansible.
 It
 will take 10 or more minutes to deploy all of necessary packages to the
 entire cluster.
 If successful, all of deployment has no failure and you
 will see the log like: